Intensive manhunt underway after gunman shoots 10 people on Brooklyn subway train - KESQ

 The photo gallery below contains graphic images.
 Viewer discretion is advised.

+The shooting started about 20 seconds after the train took off, and felt like it lasted for nearly 2 minutes, Benkada said.

+Benkada heard other people in pain, but couldn’t see them or the suspect because of the smoke, he said.

-Evidence collection for the incident “will take some time,” according to Driscoll, but added that he was grateful for the residents and eyewitnesses who have already stepped forward with information.
+Evidence collection for the incident “will take some time,” according to Michael Driscoll, assistant director in charge of the FBI’s New York field office.
+He added that he was grateful for the residents and eyewitnesses who have already stepped forward with information.

-Investigators have cell phone video from an eyewitness that shows the suspect, a law enforcement source tells CNN.
+Investigators have cell phone video from an eyewitness that shows the suspect, a law enforcement source told CNN.

 Within the station, surveillance video may not be available.
 A preliminary review indicates there was some sort of malfunction with the camera system at the station, Mayor Eric Adams told WCBS Radio.

-There are almost 10,000 cameras in the MTA system, including almost 600 cameras on the Brooklyn section where the attack took place, MTA Chair and CEO Janno Lieber told CNN’s Jake Tapper.
+The MTA system has almost 10,000 cameras, including almost 600 cameras on the Brooklyn section where the attack took place, MTA Chair and CEO Janno Lieber told CNN’s Jake Tapper.

 “We’re going to work with the NYPD to capture all that video to find out where this criminal may have come in or out of the system,” Lieber said.
 “And we’re also just reviewing with everybody who is involved, all of the information.”